All about Coyotes, the new urban dogs

 Background

 Coyotes, Canis latrans, are native to North America.
-Fossil evidence shows they evolved from a coyote-like carnivore that existed five to six million years ago in the Miocene to early-Pleistocene Epochs.
+Fossil evidence shows they evolved from a coyote-like carnivore that existed five to six million years ago in the Miocene to early Pleistocene Epochs.
 They’ve existed as we see them today for at least a million years.
 Their scientific family, Canidae (CAN-uh-dee), includes wolves, foxes, jackals, dingoes, dogs, and other dog-like animals.

-The disrupted, growing populations of these smart and adaptable animals saw them fanning out in all directions in the ensuing years.
-There are 19 Coyote subspecies, and now one or another can be found just about everywhere, from mountains to deserts.
-They’re in every state but Hawaii and extend up into Canada and down through Mexico into Central America.
-Coyotes are still on the move–right into our cities.
+There are nineteen Coyote subspecies, and now, one or another, can be found just about everywhere, from mountains to deserts.
+They’re in every state except Hawaii and extend into Canada, Mexico, and Central America.
+Coyotes are still on the move—right into our cities.

 Coyote physical description